 Wendell T. Joseph is an urban planner with a passion and a desire to help facilitate the growth and wellbeing of cities and communities by providing thoughtful and practical solutions to complex urban and social issues.
 His past experience includes planning work at citywide and neighborhood scales, parks and open space planning and projects, placemaking and engagement processes, and community needs and benefits.
 He currently works as Sasaki, an interdisciplinary design and research firm, where he works in close collaboration with studio principals and multidisciplinary project teams on research, design, and planning projects in urban districts, college and university campuses, and neighborhoods and communities around the world.

 Michelle Meiser is a Senior Community Partnerships & Development Specialist at Cambridge Trust, where her focus is loan origination for low- and moderate-income first-time homebuyers and supporting CRA activity within the bank’s assessment area.
-Michelle brings over 20 years of experience in the affordable housing, community development and asset building fields with extensive program management and counseling experience.
+Michelle brings 25 years of experience in the affordable housing, community development, and asset building fields with extensive program management and counseling experience.
 Before joining Cambridge Trust’s Community Partnerships & Development team she worked at Allston Brighton Community Development Corporation, where she led the organization’s homeownership and asset building initiatives, and provided oversight of their resident services and community engagement activities.
 In addition to serving on the board of Hildebrand, she also serves on the boards of the Massachusetts Community & Banking Council, and Financial Education Associates.
-She received her BA from Wheaton College, her MS at Northeastern University and was an early graduate of Boston University’s Institute for Nonprofit Leadership and Management.
+She received her BA from Wheaton College, her MS at Northeastern University, and was an early graduate of Boston University’s Institute for Nonprofit Leadership and Management.

 Dariela Villon-Maga, has dedicated her life to serving her community in youth development, wildlife conservation, and for the last 12 years has focused on affordable housing development and advocacy.
 While at the Allston Brighton Community Development Corporation, she founded the All Bright Community Center and launched a Resident Services program in Allston-Brighton, Massachusetts.
 The community center serves over 500 families living in affordable housing through programming on food access, health/wellness, education, and financial literacy.
 These programs continue to respond to the needs of those families in a variety of ways, particularly through the focus of connecting families to resources centered around housing stability.